How can a media player help researchers draw out testing insights?

 Problem

 Researcher users were frustrated; Pulse Labs’ media player was lacking features and they were forced to use external tools to accomplish basic collaboration, note-taking, and insights tracking.
-It didn’t make sense for a “testing and insights platform” to be missing critical collaboration and analysis features.
+It didn’t make sense for a “testing and insights platform” (our main product) to be missing critical features.

-How can we design the video player itself to help researchers discover testing insights?
+How can we design the media player itself to help researchers discover testing insights?

 Approach